mercurjs/mercur/apps/api/README.md

 # User Management

-The user management is facilitated by two additional columns in the user table: `is_admin` and `store_id`.
+The user management is facilitated by three additional columns in the user table: `is_admin`, `store_id` and `status`.
 A marketplace admin is identified by the `is_admin` column set to TRUE, and `store_id` set to NULL, indicating an administrative role.
 Additionally, the `role` column in the user table can be utilized to implement Role-Based Access Control (RBAC) for marketplace and store users.
+Vendor after register has status set to `pending` and only after admin changes that status to `active` vendor can log in.

 # Store Setup